limwa/jmm.limwa.pt/PROTOCOL.md

 ## Output format

+The output of a compiler should contain a single `<output>` and a single `<endoutput>` tag.

-The output of the compiler should consist of a series of sections.
+Within those tags, the contents of the output should consist of a series of sections.
 Each section is composed of a header, a body and a footer.

 The header is a single line that follows the format: `<section uuid="<UUID>" name="<NAME>">`.